 On October 16, 2019, Members of Parliament supported amendments to the Law of Ukraine "On the Judiciary and the Status of Judges" and some laws of Ukraine on activities of judicial authorities (Law №193-IX) initiated by the President.
 On November 7 these amendment came into force.

-The new law introduced mechanism for restarting the HQCJ and the HCJ with the participation of international experts who previously had played the key role in selection of judges to the High Anti-Corruption Court.
+law introduced mechanism for restarting the HQCJ and the HCJ with the participation of international experts who previously had played the key role in selection of judges to the High Anti-Corruption Court.
 In particular, international experts had to be included in:

 ● Competition Commission for the open competition for positions to the HQCJ; and